 5. Are there any restrictions that pertain to studying abroad for IA dual majors?

 All students interested in studying abroad should meet the criteria outlined in #1.

 6. Are there other international opportunities besides study abroad for IA dual majors?

-Students may also complete their foreign experience requirement through an internship, directed research, or professional experience.
+Students may also complete their international experience requirement through an internship, directed research, or professional experience.
 All of these require a detailed proposal, a faculty advisor, and eight weeks minimum in-country.

 7. What kind of careers/jobs do IA dual majors typically pursue?